Are you a non-U.S. citizen interested in attending college on an F-1, J-1, or M-1 visa? Welcome to ECC!

 Students in the U.S. Transferring from a U.S. Institution

-Transfer students in the United States on a valid F-1 visa and in Active status in SEVIS may apply for admission up to the Wednesday prior to the start of classes.
+Transfer students in the United States on a valid F-1 visa and in Active status in SEVIS may apply for admission up to the Wednesday before the start of classes.
 Please contact the Center for International Education and Programs at 847-214-7809 for orientation program information based on your program start date and intended program of study.

 Students Seeking Reinstatement or a Change of Status

 Applications from students seeking reinstatement or a change of status to F-1 are accepted on a case-by-case basis throughout the year for enrollment at the next available program start date.
-Please contact the Center for International Education and Programs at 847-214-7809 for specific information and advice related to your individual situation.
+Please contact the Center for International Education and Programs at 847-214-7809 for specific information and advice related to your situation.
 Resources for F-1 Students

 Submit Required Documentation